 Quantum of the Seas was the first ship in the fleet to debut several new features and amenities.
 One of these additions was the Bionic Bar.
 With specialty drinks ordered from an iPad, your cocktails come alive from two automated robots.
 Yes, that’s right, robotic bartenders!

 As mentioned above, Quantum Class ships were the first to introduce the high flying feats, North Star and Ripcord by iFLY, as well as the interactive SeaPlex.
 These thrilling attractions did replace popular Royal Caribbean staples like the Studio B ice rink.
+Though, they really gave the brand an edge against its competitors for families of all ages.

-In terms of entertainment venues, Royal Caribbean hit a homerun with the addition of Two70 and the Music Hall.
+In terms of entertainment venues, Royal Caribbean hit a home run with the addition of Two70 and the Music Hall.
 Two70 is a digitally enhanced venue with transformative HD vistarama screens and roboscreens that become part of the action during signature production shows.

 Additionally, the Music Hall is a first of its kind concert venue at sea with tribute bands.